Liqiankun/DLNoNetReminder/README.md

 How to use
 ====================
 Darg `NoNetReminder` folder to your project.
 Then `import "NoNetReminder.h"`.
-If your project allready had Reahability,delete `Reachability` folder first.<br>
+If your project already had Reahability,delete `Reachability` folder first.<br>

 #### ManualNoNetReminder